walshc/nightlights/README.md

 # nightlights
-An `R` package to extract NOAA night lights data for regions within shapefiles/`SpatialPolygonsDataFrame`.
+An `R` package to extract NOAA night lights data for regions within shapefiles (a `SpatialPolygonsDataFrame`).
 The night lights data can be downloaded from [here](http://ngdc.noaa.gov/eog/data/web_data/v4composites/).
 A download script is also provided (see below).

 ![Data](/img.png?raw=true "Night Lights Data")